Arabesque SICAV – Global ESG Equity Fund

 Exclude companies that are subject to United Nations sanctions.
 See eg https://main.un.org/securitycouncil/en/content/un-sc-consolidated-list

-Find funds that have policies explaining how managers will respond to assets / companies that do not comply with relevant anti-bribery and anti-corruption standards or laws.
+Has policies explaining how managers will respond to assets / companies that do not comply with relevant anti-bribery and anti-corruption standards or laws.
 Strategies vary; options include stewardship/ engagement and divestment - or a combination.
-See fund literature for further information.
-Fund Governance
+Product / Service Governance

 ESG integration strategy